rufinogs/Robotics_Project/index.md

 </pre>
 </div>

-After many failed attemps I obtain one solution that works but touch the walls of the cirucit and that decrease the lineal velocity and sometimes the car stops.
+After many failed attemps I obtain one solution that works but touch the walls of the cirucit and that decrease the lineal velocity.
 This is an example:

 <div align="center">
 <pre>
-  <iframe width="560" height="315" src="https://www.youtube.com/watch?v=fQMPrYmGCtI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+  <iframe width="560" height="315" src="https://youtu.be/fQMPrYmGCtI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </pre>
 </div>